Oral history: ‘The Ballad of Calico’ by Kenny Rogers and the First Edition

 We spoke with Cansler, Murphey (now professionally known as Michael Martin Murphey), Williams, Arnold (now known as Mary Arnold Miller), Glaser Sound Studios chief engineer Claude Hill and Rogers’ longtime manager Ken Kragen.

-RIP Kenny Rogers, Mickey Jones and Kin Vassy.
+RIP Kenny Rogers, Mickey Jones, Kin Vassy and Ken Kragen.

 The beginning